Two Way Radio 101 - Danger, Experts Made Here!

 - Be aware that some license agreements have an age requirement of 18 years or older

-A great resource for your licensing questions is fcc.gov under the mobility division of the Wireless Telecommunication Bureau.
+Another great resource for your licensing questions is fcc.gov under the mobility division of the Wireless Telecommunication Bureau.
 There you’ll find detailed breakdowns of all their licensing scenarios.
-Admittedly though, the FCC’s site is very dense so another great option is calling one of our Motorola Master Certified radio consultants at (888) 733-7681 and they will be happy to answer any questions.

-With that in mind, let’s take a moment to discuss some licensing scenarios put forth by the FCC.
+With that in mind, let’s take a moment for a quick overview of some licensing scenarios put forth by the FCC.

 Family Radio Systems (FRS)